 From helpful tech to outfit recommendations, use this guide while you’re packing for Europe in the summer.
 You’ll spend less time getting your suitcase ready and more time daydreaming about what to do in Europe’s most magical cities.

 Packing for Europe in the summer can be intimidating, especially since cities like Rome and Paris have earned reputations as being fashionable capitals.
-However, if you’re going to be spending long days exploring the continent’s cities, you’ll want to pack comfortable clothes that you don’t mind walking around in all day.
+However, if you’re going to be spending long days exploring some of the best summer destinations in Europe, you’ll want to pack comfortable clothes that you don’t mind walking around in all day.
 If you’re going on any church tours or seeing religious sites, plan to wear an outfit that covers your knees and shoulders.

 Comfortable clothing doesn’t have to mean slouchy.
 Dresses, t-shirts, jeans, button-down shirts, and skirts are all must-pack items.
 Opt for flowy fabrics in materials like linen or cotton for warmer days.
 Breathable shorts are great for hot Mediterranean destinations.